 Known as the land of 1,001 castles, and with a rich, gastronomic heritage, the Dordogne is classic France at its finest.

 “Our story started many years ago,” recalls Robert.
-“I used to go to France once a year with my first wife, and one time over dinner in Paris a waiter asked us if we’d ever been to the Périgord region.
+“I used to go to France once a year with my first wife, and once over dinner in Paris a waiter asked us if we’d ever been to the Périgord region.
 He said, ‘You really gotta go’.
 That was in 1982.
 We went and really fell in love with the area.”

 Fast-forward to 15 years later, Robert had remarried and, with Wendy, the couple was looking for a getaway to “clear their heads” and grab a bit of fresh air.
 The beauty and peace of southern France seemed like the perfect place to be.